 - Real estate lease, starting from €250,000

 - It is possible to lease a property or to invest in a timeshare property for at least 10 years.
-In case of a timeshare it should be a hotel or apartments registered with Greek National Tourism Organization.
+In the case of a timeshare, it should be a hotel or apartment registered with the Greek National Tourism Organization.